Skip to Content

 High Voltage/Line Voltage Landscape Lighting (120V)

-In addition, the 120V landscape lighting line also needs to be buried 18 inches underground, installed in conduit, and connected with sealed junction boxes.
+The 120V landscape lighting line must be conduited, buried 18 inches, and connected to sealed junction boxes.

 Pros